Things to See and Do

 Take a walk through time and savour the tales old buildings have to tell.
 This self-guided tour begins at the Nipigon Historical Museum, and is approximately 2.6 km.
 All sites are accessible by road.
 Maps can be picked up at the museum or at the town office.
 The map is also downloadable here WalkingTour.

 The Nipigon area offers recreational, non-motorized trails with world class views and an abundance of wildlife.
 There are many day trail options for all ability levels.
-Click here for more information.
+Trails accessible within the town proper include the Nipigon River Recreation Trail (access at Nipigon Marina) and the Bald Spot (access at Greenmantle Dr.) Click here for more information.

 Paddle to the Sea Park and Splash Pad

 Travelling through town on a hot day?
 Stop in and cool down at our new SPLASH PAD at Paddle-to-the-Sea Park.
-Officially opened on July 29th, 2016, this state-of-the-art water park includes the “Cascades” feature, where kids have a blast playing in the water buckets, and opening and closing the dams in the water troughs.
-Other features include a gentle misting leaf, flower dumping buckets, a spraying snail, and fountain spouts.
-After you play, relax with an ice cream across the street at Rotary Park, visit the Nipigon Historical Museum, check out the shops, or enjoy lunch at one of our local restaurants.
+After you play, relax with an ice cream across the street at Rotary Park, visit the Nipigon Historical Museum, check out the shops, or enjoy lunch at one of our local eateries.